 Law’s Picture Books: The Yale Law Library Collection, Michael Widener and Mark S. Weiner (Clark, New Jersey: Talbott Publishing, 2017).
 220 pages, full color.
+Recipient of the Joseph L. Andrews Legal Literature Award from the American Association of Law Libraries.
 Contributors: Michael Widener (“Collecting Yale Law Library’s Picture Books), Mark S. Weiner (“Reflections on an Exhibition”), Jolande Goldberg (“Ars Memoria in Early Law Books: Looking Beneath the Picture”), and Erin C. Blake (“Law’s Picture Books and the History of Book Illustration”).

 The Rule of the Clan: What an Ancient Form of Social Organization Reveals about the Future of Individual Freedom (New York: Farrar, Straus and Giroux, 2013; Picador paperback, 2014), 258 pages.
 Recipient of Grawemeyer Award for Ideas Improving World Order, 2015.
 Swedish translation, Klanvälde: Från stamsamhälle till rättsstat, Dualis Förlags (2015).

 Americans Without Law: The Racial Boundaries of Citizenship (New York: New York University Press, 2006; paperback, 2009), 224 pages.
 Recipient of President’s Book Award, Social Science History Association, 2000.